Not everyone wants and editor.

 Developmental (or structural) editing: considers the logic of ideas, thought development, organization, and consistency.

 Copyediting/Line editing: sentence-by-sentence grammar, syntax, voice, tone.
-At this level, there is much less emphasis on checking for accuracy of the information and additionally detailed analysis of writing mechanics.
+At this level, there is much less emphasis on checking for accuracy of the information and additionally detailed analysis of writing mechanics and the effectiveness of what’s being communicated.

 Proofreading should not be brought into the conversation until the substantive editing passes are complete.